cbaston82/rethinkdb-automation-node/README.md

   }
 }
 ```
-You can install all packages with Yarn or NPM
+You can install all packages with Yarn or NPM.
 ``` sh
 # install using npm
 npm install